 Map A22 Courtenay - Campbell River Shotgun with Shot Only Area (situate in MU 1-6).
 Hunting with, or the discharge of a rifle or a shotgun using a single projectile is prohibited.
-The special season for antierless mule (black-tailed) deer is from Sept 7 to Dec 10.
-A special bow and arrow season for antierless mule (black-tailed) deer is from Aug 24 to Sept 6.
+The special season for antlerless mule (black-tailed) deer is from Sept 6 to Dec 10.A special bow and arrow season for antierless mule (black-tailed) deer is from Aug 23 to Sept 5.
 Bag limit = 2(1).